 All ACFP records shall be retained for six years after the date of submission of the final claim for the fiscal year to which they pertain.
-If audit findings have not been resolved, the records shall be retained for as long as may be required (beyond the end of the six- year period) for the resolution of the issues raised by the audit.
+If audit findings have not been resolved, the records shall be retained for as long as may be required (beyond the end of the six-year period) for the resolution of the issues raised by the audit.
 All records are to be stored in an organized and secure manner.

-The center must make any and all records available for review and copying by State Agency within one hour of request.
+The center must make any and all records available for review and copying by the DOEA within one hour of request.

-Adult Care Centers

-Policy & Procedure Manual 7th Edition
+Florida Department of Elder Affairs Adult Care Centers Policy & Procedure Manual 8th Edition

-Revised 6/2023
+Chapter 8 Record Keeping Section 8.2

-Section 8.2 Records to Support Program Expenditures
+Records to Support Program Expenditures

 A provider must ensure that all reimbursements received from the ACFP are used for the food service operation.
 Records which must be kept on file to support program costs are identified as operating expenditures and administrative expenditures.
-The State Agency will grant approval in advance for the type of expenditures providers may claim.
+The Department of Elder Affairs (DOEA) will grant approval in advance for the type of expenditures providers may claim.
 All receipts and records to support monthly claims shall be maintained by the provider and made available for review upon request.

-Each contract year, projected costs shall be submitted to the State Agency as part of the application packet under the ACFP budget in the management plan (section 4 of provider's application).
-Food purchases and non-food purchase budgets shall be updated in the on-line Application.
+Each contract year, projected costs shall be submitted to the DOEA as part of the application packet under the ACFP budget in the management plan (section 4 of provider's application).
+Food purchases and nonfood purchase budgets shall be updated in the online Application.
 Food service and administrative, and program monitoring, and labor expenses shall be updated by completing the position type, duties, employee count, hours per day, hourly rate and days per year information listed on the provider's application form.
 Supplemental budget items requiring specific prior approval will be completed separately and can be submitted during the budget approval process or at another time during the year.

-Operating Expenditures
+Operating Expenditures.

 Operating expenditures include the cost of creditable food items, non-food costs, and food service labor.
 The Monthly Expenditures Worksheet tracks the monthly expenditures by operational and administrative categories.
-The totals are to be entered on section 9 (program expenditures and income) of the monthly reimbursement claim.
+The totals are to be entered on Section 9 (program expenditures and income) of the monthly reimbursement claim.

-Food Costs
+Food Costs.